 Hippie, a word that used to be very common during the 1970s, was a golden period for the tourism industry in Nepal.
-It was by them and their activities that highlighted the popularity of culture, religion, and lifestyle of Nepal, and the bonus still grabbed by the entire country.
+It was them and their activities that highlighted the popularity of the culture, religion, and lifestyle of Nepal, and the bonus still grabbed by the entire country.

 Table of Contents

 Until the 1950’s Nepal was an isolated country restricted to foreign travelers, which won’t be a digestible logic.
 It might be so because of ports of entry, far to reach for many, etc. but when Mount Everest was first summitted in 1953 by sir Edmund Hillary and Tenzing Norgay, the popularity of Nepal scaled higher, and more adventure groups started to arrive through the Calcutta corridor.

 They were to explore the hidden land, the land rich with Himalayas, culture, and exotic religious diversity.
 It was a period in the west where the time of hedonism was growing and youth were fed up with observing the First and Second world war's impact.
 They wanted to live a dam-care life carrying anti-war ideology, exploring nature at its best.

 This led Hippie to travel far to Asia, mainly targeting India and Nepal.
 Upon arriving in Nepal, they choose this land to be their paradise with an abundance of Marijuana and Cannabis sold open and legal.
 They were new to the country and culture but were welcomed by the people.